OverGravy/Linked-list-implemented-in-RiscV-assembly/README.md

 ```
 ## Actual implemented feature

-- `COMMAND INPUT` works parsing the string and understang if the command is properly formatted
+- `COMMAND INPUT` works parsing the string and understang if the command is properly formatted.
-- `ADD` works, adds a new element on the list
+- `ADD` works, adds a new element on the list.
-- `DEL` works, removes all the occurrences of an element mantaining the integrity of the list
+- `DEL` works, removes all the occurrences of an element mantaining the integrity of the list.
-- `PRINT` work, it print all the list element
+- `PRINT` work, it print all the list element.
+- `SORT`, the procedure works and use a bubble-sort recursive algorithm adapted to work with this type of lists.

-## Need to be implemented
+# Things that need to be fix

- `SORT`, i need to implement sort function that respect the ordering rules described above
+- Whitout a single tilde at the end of the command string the parsing loop therminate without execute the last command